 Beyond general home air quality improvement, there are many special circumstances that would warrant the use of a good air filter.
 Here are just a few:

 - When removing something dangerous from your home, like asbestos floor tiles.

-- (Please also put up plastic sheeting to seal off the work area and wear a double carbon-filter face mask and goggles.)
+- Please also put up plastic sheeting to seal off the work area and wear a double carbon-filter face mask and goggles.

 - Example: When we purchased a 1940s home it had a submarine boiler as a furnace.
-We checked with our state environmental protection department who told us that it was OK to remove the asbestos from the furnace casing ourselves if we followed particular safety procedures.
+We checked with our state environmental protection department which told us that it was OK to remove the asbestos from the furnace casing ourselves if we followed particular safety procedures.
 While doing the project, we isolated that section of the basement with plastic sheeting and ran an air filter inside the whole project and for a week afterward.
 We then disposed of the air filters as prescribed by the state.